emberjs/rfcs/README.md

 teams and team members to push back on, encourage, refine, or otherwise comment on proposals.

+### Reviewing entry into [Ready for Release] Stage

+As described in [Ready for Release], each core team is responsible for reviewing RFCs that are ready to move to that stage.

 ### Referencing RFCs

 - When mentioning RFCs that have been merged, link to the merged version,